moriojac/WorshipProject/README.md

         <p style="text-align: center; min-height: 150px;">
           <br>
           The goal of this data is to provide insights into worship service participation, allowing users to explore trends and recognize contributions within the music ministry.
+        <br><br> Insights from the data can help worship leaders make informed decisions, such as balancing musician rotations, identifying frequently played songs, and recognizing key               contributors to each service
         </p>
       </div>
     </td>